Registered Clinical Counsellor

 PACFA is a leading national peak body for the counselling and psychotherapy profession.
 Practising members of PACFA are listed on PACFA’s National Register.
 Registrants have demonstrated an approved level of training, experience and competence, complying with PACFA’s ethical standards and meeting PACFA’s Training Standards, which are the highest for the profession in Australia.

 I know that trust and emotional safety are probably the most important factors in choosing a relationship coach or counsellor.
 This is surpassed only by confidence in getting the results you want.

-So, let me try to address these by sharing with you a little about who I am and what I bring to this work.
+So, let me try to address these by sharing with you a little about who I am and what I offer.

-The fostering of honest, authentic relationship has been the thread running through every twist and turn of my varied career.
+The fostering of safe, honest, and authentic relationship has been the thread running through every twist and turn of my professional life.

 In my first profession, as an actor, in London, I was passionate about finding the humanity and truth in each diverse role.
 I loved improvisational work, because it requires an actor to embrace the unknown, to allow vulnerability and trust in relationship.

 I truly loved the art of acting but ultimately I felt limited by the commercial theatre world and felt that there was something more I wanted to achieve with the skills I’d developed.

 In the 1990s I began applying what I’d learnt to community contexts, receiving a Diploma of Youth and Community Work and a B.A. with Honours (First Class) in Community Education.